grafana/grafana/contribute/style-guides/storybook.md

     `import { Props } from './Component'`

-4. Add the Story type to all stories in the file, replace the props sent to the component and remove any knobs.
+4. Add the Story type to all stories in the file, then replace the props sent to the component and remove any knobs.

     Before